SeaOfNodes/Simple/chapter02/README.md

 ![Lattice](./docs/02-lattice.svg)

-A lattice element can be one of three types: the highest element is "top", denoted by T.
+A lattice element can be one of three types:

+* the highest element is "top", denoted by T.
-The lowest is bottom, denoted by ⊥, and all elements in the middle are constants.
-These represent the set of values of the type.
+* The lowest is bottom, denoted by ⊥,
+* All elements in the middle are constants.

-Assigning ⊥ means that the Node's value is not a compile time constant, whereas assigning T means that the Node's value may be some (as yet) undetermined constant.
+Assigning ⊥ means that the Node's value is known to be not a compile time constant, whereas assigning T means that the Node's value may be some (as yet) undetermined constant.
 The transition of the Node's type can occur from T to some constant to ⊥.